GoodPBC/userFeedbackApp/README.md

 When we run npm run dev we should see both the backend and the front end servers startup.

 As of now we have our index.js and ./components/app.js files that we are working with. index will be where we handle a lot of our redux and

+##Additional Proxy Rules
+We are going to use our current user API route to determine whether we have a logged in user or not.
+We need to make an AJAX request to our back end.
+First we will install Axios and Redux Thunk.
+Next we create a folder called actions